 0. Using tab for autocompletion

-I’ll start with something really obvious and yet really important: tab completion.
+I’ll start with something self-evident and yet crucial: tab completion.

 For example, if you are trying to copy a file named my_best_file_1.txt, you can just type ‘cp m’ and hit tab to see the possible options.

-You can use tab in completing commands as well.
+You can use the tab in completing commands as well.

 1. Switch back to the last working directory